oracle/content-and-experience-toolkit/sites/doc/IDCS-App.md

 # Setup for CLI to use IDCS App for connection instead of Headless Chrome
-OCM Toolkit supports connection via IDCS app, which removes the need to pop up Chromium to authenticate.
+Content Toolkit supports connection via IDCS app, which removes the need to pop up Chromium to authenticate.
-The following instructions detail how the IDCS app can be created and registered for use with the OCM Toolkit CLI.
+The following instructions detail how the IDCS app can be created and registered for use with the Content Toolkit CLI.

 ## Access your MyServices Dashboard
 Go to your MyServices Dashboard - the URL will be like this: